Terms and Conditions

 a) There are a number of medical conditions that render applicants ineligible for the programme.
 Please see the FAQ section on our website, www.campamerica.co.uk, for the details of our current medical policy.

 b) Having checked the website, please discuss with your interviewer any medical problems that you have or have had in the past which may affect your chances of being placed or of participating on the programme.
 You will be required to complete a medical history form countersigned by your Doctor.
 Failure to disclose relevant medical information at the earliest opportunity is grounds for dismissal from the programme.
-Any deposit payments already made will be forfeited, and our medical insurance policy rendered invalid.
+Any payments already made will be forfeited, and our medical insurance policy rendered invalid.

 c) Please note that pre-existing medical conditions may not be covered by Camp America’s insurance provider, and participants may be required to buy a supplementary non-Camp America policy at their own additional expense to ensure they have sufficient coverage for programme participation.
+An additional administrative fee will apply in order to check the additional policy meets the necessary regulatory programme standards as set by the US Government.
+This insurance policy must specifically cover working situations.

 13. Changes to your Criminal or Medical Background

-a) Even after you pass the interview and are accepted as a candidate for the programme and after being offered a place, it remains your responsibility to inform the Camp America office by email to firstname.lastname@example.org of any material changes to your medical or criminal history.
-Camp America reserves the right to vary, delay or cancel your placement should your medical circumstances change or deteriorate between the time of your application and the date that you are due to depart for the United States.
+a) Even after you pass the interview and are accepted as a candidate for the programme and after being offered a place, it remains your responsibility to inform the Camp America office by email to email@example.com of any material changes to your medical or criminal history.
+Camp America reserves the right to vary, delay or cancel your placement should your criminal or medical circumstances change or deteriorate between the time of your application and the date that you are due to depart for the United States.
 Please note that some camps may require immunizations for Hepatitis A or B, Mumps or TB and any costs incurred are the responsibility of the applicant.

 b) Failure to supply criminal history documentation or medical documentation within 14 days of placement may result in your placement and flight being suspended and penalty fees (USD$200 plus airline charges) being imposed in order to reinstate your application.